citysciencelab/cut-storytelling-tool/story-backend/Readme.md

 ### _GET /story_

 ```

-Returns an overview of all stories
+Returns an overview over all stories
 ```

 ### _GET /story/:storyId_

 ```
 Returns the story.json file of a story with the respective id
 ```

 ### _GET /step/_

 ```
-Returns an overview over all steps
+Returns all step's data as json (not including images)

 ```